This site is not fully supported by Internet Explorer. To fully enjoy this website, please use an alternative browser

 The project aims to investigate how education and skills shape young people's opportunities as they move in to the labour market.

+When Covid-19 hit, the research team adapted to a phone survey method to find out how the pandemic was impacting young people in our study.
 Between 2020 and 2021, the team conducted a 5 call survey publishing headline findings and policy recommendations.
 Methodological and technical resources, as well as the research outputs, news and blogs are available below, and the data can be accessed for free via the UK Data Service

 Tracking

 Tracking is where we try and locate all the previous participants in our study across the four study countries.
 For the first time, we contacted participants by phone, only visiting for a face to face tracking interview if contact had not been possible.
-We have completed the tracking in all four countries, with an astounding average retention of 82%.

 Ethical Approval